Check eligibility for a mortgage

 It can be difficult for professional gamblers to demonstrate a steady income without these forms, because their bank statements are typically flooded with an overwhelming amount of ins and outs.
 Ideally, they’ll document their profits themselves and be able to provide these calculations to the mortgage provider.

 Provided you’re not borrowing money to fund your gambling, your credit score won’t be affected by it.
 After all, your credit report exists only to assess your ability to pay back a loan, not make moral judgments about how you spend your money.
 Learn more about gambling and your credit score.
+You can also check your credit score here.

 If you are struggling to get a mortgage via the traditional methods you could speak to a specialist lender.
 They can provide the expertise on a particular area of lending where you’re looking for assistance.